 Emily Esfahani Smith is the author of The Power of Meaning: Crafting a Life That Matters (Crown).
-She writes about psychology, culture, and relationships.
-Her writing has appeared in the Wall Street Journal, New York Times, Time, The Atlantic, and other publications.
+She draws on psychology, philosophy and literature to write about the human experience—why we are the way we are and how we can find grace and meaning in a world that is full of suffering.
+Her articles "There's More to Life than Being Happy" and "Masters of Love," originally published in The Atlantic, have been read over 30 million times.
+Her writing has also appeared in the Wall Street Journal, New York Times, TIME, and other publications.

-Emily is also a columnist for The New Criterion, as well as an editor at the Stanford University's Hoover Institution, where she manages the Ben Franklin Circles project, a collaboration with the 92nd Street Y and Citizen University to build meaning in local communities.
+Emily is an instructor in positive psychology at the University of Pennsylvania.
+She is also a columnist for The New Criterion, as well as an editor at the Stanford University's Hoover Institution, where she manages the Ben Franklin Circles project, a collaboration with the 92nd Street Y and Citizen University to build meaning in local communities.

 Born in Zurich, Switzerland, Emily grew up in Montreal, Canada.
 She graduated from Dartmouth College and earned a master of applied positive psychology from the University of Pennsylvania.